s0uthw3st/leos-furry-town-names/README.md

 https://github.com/doctor-dragon/furry_town_names

 ## Versions
+**Default**: all the names, based on animals and location prefixes/suffixes, plus some personal easter eggs

-**Default**: all the names, including some silly and suggestive alternative names included
+**UwU**: same list but with some silly and suggestive alternative names included, be warned!
 - these are relatively rare; a handful of substitutions in a 512x512 map

-**No-UwU**: same list but with the more silly and suggestive parts removed